GerardoMercadoH/GerardoMercado/README.md

-- 👋 Hi, I’m @GerardoMercadoH
+- 👋 Hi, I’m @GerardoMercado
 - 👀 I’m interested in science and programing
 - 🌱 I’m currently learning programing
 - 💞️ I’m looking to collaborate on Microsoft, Faceook, Google, Oracle, NASA, Amazon, Disney or RiotGames and somethinks more...